Wrenbjor/wcr_viz/README.md

-# RustDrop - Modern MilkDrop Music Visualizer
+# WCR_Viz - Modern MilkDrop Music Visualizer

 A high-performance music visualizer written in Rust, inspired by the classic MilkDrop plugin for Winamp.